 This one-year, ACGME accredited program is designed to provide extensive training in all aspects of hematopathology including bone marrow pathology, lymph node pathology, spleen pathology, blood smear pathology, body fluid pathology, immunohistochemistry, flow cytometry, automated hematology, hemoglobinopathies, coagulation, cytogenetics and molecular pathology.

-Approximately 3,300 bone marrow biopsies, 600 lymph node biopsies and 6,500 flow cytometry specimens are evaluated each year in our hospital based laboratory.
+Approximately 4,200 bone marrow biopsies, 600 lymph node biopsies and 6,800 flow cytometry specimens are evaluated each year in our hospital-based laboratory

 The fellow is required to participate in interdepartmental multidisciplinary tumor conferences, teach pathology residents and medical students and conduct a research project.
 Presentation of research findings at a national conference is encouraged.
 The University of Kansas Health System has a National Cancer Institute-designated cancer center serving a complex patient population.

 Candidates must be Board eligible or certified in either Anatomic Pathology, Clinical Pathology, or Anatomic and Clinical Pathology and must have or be eligible for an unrestricted license to practice medicine in Kansas and Missouri.

 - Completed Standardized Application for Pathology Fellowships (Word)